Unnati-96/Assignment1/Readme.md

 .Find the total no. of males and females(used $group and $sum operators ) .List unique favFruits(used $group operator)
-.What is the avg no. of hobbies per user? (used $unwind,$group,$sum and $avg operators or stages)
+.What is the avg no. of hobbies per user? (used $unwind,$group,$sum and $avg operators or stages) .How many users have "m" as one of their hobby? (used $match and $count operators) .What are the names and age of users who have "m" as their hobby and apple as favFruit? (used $match operators and , for both fields)
+.how many users have "@gmail" intheir email? ($match operator, $count operator and regex "/@gmail\.com$/").